Professional Affiliations

 The Next Generation of Experimental Research with LLMs

-with Gary Charness, John List
+with Gary Charness and John List

 [pre-print] [NBER No. 31679]